OSGConnect/connectbook/starting-project.md

 To start a project in OSG Connect, visit <https://osgconnect.net/newproject>.
  You will be asked to provide the following information:

--    Your Name:
+-    Your Name
--    Your Email Address:
+-    Your Email Address
--    Project Name:
+-    Project Name
--    Short Project Name:
+-    Short Project Name
--    Field of Science:
+-    Field of Science
--    Field of Science (if Other):
+-    Field of Science (if Other)
--    PI Name:
+-    PI Name
--    PI Email:
+-    PI Email
--    PI Organization:
+-    PI Organization
--    PI Department:
+-    PI Department
--    Join Date:
+-    Join Date
--    Sponsor:
+-    Sponsor
--    OSG Sponsor Contact:
+-    OSG Sponsor Contact
--    Project Contact:
+-    Project Contact
--    Project Contact Email:
+-    Project Contact Email
--    Telephone Number:
+-    Telephone Number
--    Project Description:
+-    Project Description

 OSG Connect administrative staff will review and create the project in the system.
 Within the [OSG Connect Portal](<https://portal.osgconnect.net/>), all